nanxstats/pytest-r-snapshot/docs/articles/usage.md

 The `normalize=` hook lets you apply domain-specific normalization to both expected and actual text before comparison.

+!!! note
+    R output can vary across R versions, platforms, locales, and package versions.
+    If you see noisy diffs, use `normalize=` to stabilize snapshots (for example, normalize paths, round numeric output, or strip trailing whitespace).

 Example: normalize newlines and strip trailing whitespace:

 ```python